 Publishing is partly an exercise in guessing what might be the next surprise bestseller.
 Some of it is an educated guess based on certain trends we see in the industry and in society at large.
 Any exercise in naming these trends bears the risk of expressing the obvious or being out of date the moment they are stated.
-So bear with me as I tinker with some of the things that are either influencing trends or are trends within themselves.
+So bear with me as I tinker with some of the factors that are either influencing trends or are trends within themselves.

 The Blockbuster Mentality

-The Power of the Brick and Mortar Retailer is Changing
+The Power of the Brick and Mortar Retailer Is Changing

 Risk Management Instead of Risk Taking

-This affects us too.
+This situation affects us too.
 We must constantly make decisions about representing books or authors based on whether or not we think we can sell them.
-While one might argue that the lack of sale is without risk to the agent I would argue that “time is money” and time spent on a failed project is time lost forever.
+While one might argue that the lack of sale is without risk to the agent, I would argue that “time is money” and time spent on a failed project is time lost forever.

 A Pox on Your Trends!

 I can hear the groans many of you have made while reading this.
 In fact, I have about four or five other bullet points that sound increasingly morbid and depressing.
 As I looked at them all together, I actually smiled, believe it or not.
 I wrote many of these same words ten years ago and was spot on.
 The more things change, the more they stay the same.